Zivan Aviad-Beer

-Zivan Aviad Beer (זיוון אביעד בר) is a Brigadier General in the Israel Defense Forces (IDF) and currently serves as the Surgeon General and Chief Medical Officer of the IDF Medical Corps.
+Zivan Aviad Beer (זיוון אביעד בר) is a Brigadier General in the Israel Defense Forces (IDF).
+He currently serves as the Surgeon General and Chief Medical Officer of the IDF Medical Corps.
 He is a military physician specializing in internal medicine and has held a range of operational, clinical, and strategic leadership positions within the Israeli military medical system.

 Military career

 Aviad Beer began his military medical service as the medical officer for the Golani Reconnaissance Battalion during the Second Lebanon War.
 He completed internship at the Ichilov Hospital.

 He later served as the Chief Medical Officer of the Golani Brigade and subsequently as the medical officer for Sayeret Matkal, one of the IDF's elite special forces units.

 He served as the Medical Officer of the 162nd Division and Head of the Medical Screening Branch, overseeing medical assessments across the IDF.
 In June 2020, Beer was appointed Medical Commander of the Southern Command, responsible for establishing the Arava Medical Center, training medical forces, and leading medical preparedness for combat.